atolye15/checklist/checklists/posting-on-social-media.md

 - [ ]  Provide location
 We use our location tag in all our content related to our office.

-- [ ]  Keep constant track of feedback: comments, likes and direct messages.
+- [ ]  Keep constant track of feedback: comments, likes and direct messages
 Answer direct messages, and reply back to comments on the regular.